Kordyjan/scala3-compat/README.md

 ### Output version

-We propose that compiler should accept flag `--output-version` that accepts scala version as an argument.
+We propose that compiler should accept flag `--scala-target` that accepts scala version as an argument.
 Specified output version needs to be lower or equal to the used version of the compiler.
 The default value for this flag is its maximal value - the version of the compiler itself.

 Specifying output version makes sure that tasty files produced during compilation would have a version matching output version.
 It also makes sure that no symbol is used that was added to the language api in any version newer that specified output version.
 If the code is using any language feature that was added in version newer that output version, the compilation error should be rised.